gonodono/hex-grid/README.md

 width="40%" />
 </p>

-This feature is meant to be used only with grids that fully fill the containing component, since grids that don't fill can always just have more lines added in the regular fashion.
+This feature is meant to be used only with grids that fully fill the containing component, since grids that don't fill can always have more lines added in the regular fashion.
 However, nothing prohibits or prevents this option from being employed in any other setup.

 Unfortunately, relatively thick stroke widths can cause a visual problem with edge lines, too, due to the library calculating the grid's layout so that the main rows and columns fit exactly to bounds, even accounting for the different line thickness at the two main axis vertices – the pointy ends – compared to the others.